Bangladesh Bank officials say to meet NY Fed, SWIFT; seek to recover stolen money

 Both central bank officials said Kabir, the governor, would be accompanied by an official from the accounts and budgeting department on the trip to Basel and would seek the recovery of the stolen funds.

 The stolen $81 million was sent to a bank in the Philippines and quickly passed on to casinos and casino agents.
 Most of it remains missing.
-However, one junket operator has returned about $15 million to authorities in Manila.
+However, one junket operator has returned about $10 million to authorities in Manila and promised to hand over another $5 million.